Cathedral of the Immaculate Conception (Saint John, New Brunswick)

-The Cathedral of the Immaculate Conception in Saint John, New Brunswick, Canada is a cathedral of the Roman Catholic Diocese of Saint John located at 91 Waterloo Street in the city's central neighborhood of Waterloo Village.
+The Cathedral of the Immaculate Conception in Saint John, New Brunswick, Canada is a cathedral of the Diocese of Saint John located at 91 Waterloo Street in the city's central neighbourhood of Waterloo Village.

+The Cathedral is a prominent example of Gothic Revival architecture.
+Designed by architect Matthew Stead and officially completed in 1885.
+The Cathedral features a tall spire, detailed stonework, and stained glass windows typical of its style.
+It remains the mother church of the Roman Catholic Diocese of Saint John and continues to function as an active place of worship and a historic landmark in the city.

 History

 The Cathedral of the Immaculate Conception and Bishop's Palace are designated for their historical and religious associations with the city's Irish Catholic community, who had historically been marginalized for many years in the city.
 Between 1845 and 1847 alone, approximately 30,000 Irish arrived in Saint John, more than doubling the population of the city.

-Bishop Thomas Louis Connolly had arrived in Saint John in 1852 and needed to make a place of worship which would accommodate the large Irish Catholic population.
+Bishop Thomas-Louis Connolly had arrived in Saint John in 1852 and needed to make a place of worship which would accommodate the large Irish Catholic population.
 The building was initiated by the second bishop of New Brunswick, The Most Rev. Thomas Connolly.
 Realizing that the Catholic population required a larger facility, Bishop Connolly on November 14, 1852, announced to the congregation his intention to proceed immediately with the erection of the cathedral.
 Plans were subsequently prepared in New York City during the winter of 1852–53, the foundation stone was laid in May 1853 and walls were erected, with the roof built by November 1853.
 The blessing and first mass in the new cathedral were celebrated on Christmas Day.

 Three thousand people were present for the first Christmas Mass in 1855 when Bishop Connolly dedicated the cathedral, and in 1885, the completed cathedral was consecrated with great fanfare.
 In 1860 Bishop John Sweeney was consecrated and he set out to complete the work.
 The chapel, chancel, and entrances were finished in 1861, in which year the adjacent Bishop's Palace was also built.

 In 1871 the cathedral's spire, which reaches 270 feet above sea level, was completed and is believed to have subsequently served as a navigational aid for vessels entering the harbour.